emqx/emqx/Windows.md

 ### Other tools

-Some of the unix world tools are required to build EMQ X.  Including:
+Some of the unix world tools are required to build EMQX.
+Including:

 * git
 * curl